-January 2019 update: a new recipe, egg-free, simpler and faster, is on the way!
+January 2019 update: a new recipe, egg-free, simpler and faster, here!

 Did you know that you can make your own gluten-free ravioli?
 Well, for the longest time I didn’t, until I found a recipe for it on a French site (here).
 I tested it with various flour mixes until it finally fit my taste buds.
 I then worked out two different fillings, one vegan (my preference) and one meat-based (Hubby’s).